-1. The functions mentioned in this Law relating to recognition of foreign proceedings and cooperation with foreign courts are to be performed by the High Court in Singapore.
+1. The functions mentioned in this Law relating to recognition of foreign proceedings and cooperation with foreign courts are to be performed by the General Division of the High Court in Singapore.

 2. Subject to paragraph 1 of this Article, the Court has jurisdiction in relation to the functions mentioned in that paragraph if -